The BETWEEN

 WHERE item BETWEEN 'I' AND 'L';

-Here, the SQL command selects all orders where the item name lies between I and L.
+Here, the SQL command selects all orders where the item names begin with letters between I and L.

-If we need to include all the words that start with L as well, we can use ~
+If you need to include all the words that start with L as well, we can use ~.

 SELECT item, amount